DiegoZoracKy/magicli/README.md

  * *Name*, *Description* and *Version* extracted from package.json
  * Simple API to hook into the execution flow (*stdin*, *before*, *after*)
  * Cover all possible cases of module.exports (*Function*, *Object* with nested properties, Destructuring parameters)
+ * Provide a CLI to be used to execute any given module or .js file via CLI

 ## Usage (the most simple and minimal way)